Prof-ThiagoOliveira/blog/content/home/hero.md

 # Hero widget.
 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Professional Profile"
+ # title = "Professional Profile"

  # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.

 [design.background]